Angela Metzger: Biography

 Her concert career is documented by radio and television recordings as well as CD productions with solo and chamber music works.
 Her solo CD "Raumgestalten", recorded on the organs for contemporary music at the Kunst-Station Sankt Peter Köln, was nominated for the German Record Critics' Award 2020 and praised by the specialist press as a reference recording.
 In June 2022 she presented her solo album "Circuli" on Organum Classics.
+In 2025, NEOS Music released ‘Betsy Jolas: Works for Organ’, which was honoured in the German Record Critics’ Award 4/2025, featuring in the top lists for the categories Keyboard Instruments II and Contemporary Music.
+In the same year, the album ‘Counterlight’ was released, recorded in the Basilica of St Constantine in Trier.